miguelnto/my-website/src/posts/hare.md

 Note that variables declared as `const` are actually *immutable*.

-Finally, let's create our `main` function. *Yes, there's a main function just like C's main function.* Note that it must be "exported" so that the Hare runtime can use it.
+Finally, let's create our `main` function. *Yes, there's a main function just like C's main function.* Note that the main function must also be "exported".
 Also, it accepts no paremeters and returns no values:

 `main.ha`